-Consider: likely CO_2 can make a complete failure of pouring billions or Trillions of dollars into armoring coastlines.
-One can imagine enormously long and expensive walls, say 10 feet high, being topped in just a century or two.
-One can't even imagine bigger seawalls able to handle what could become oceans going 50 feet higher and rising without pause.

-The point here is that 2100 shouldn't be regarded as a terminal year.
+Consider: its likely CO_2 makes a complete failure of pouring \$ billions, \$ Trillions into armoring coastlines.
+One can imagine enormously long expensive walls, say 10 feet high topped in just a couple centuries.
+One can't even imagine bigger seawalls able to handle what could become oceans going 50 feet, 100 feet higher+ and rising without pause.
+The point here is 2100 shouldn't be regarded as a terminal year.
 Nor 1-3 ft of sea rise.
-To do so, is folly; it's wrong-thinking.
-Life goes on, people do not end there, it's but a year on an artefact human calendar: the world's seas will not suddenly halt their rising then.
+To do so, is just folly, wrong-thinking.
+Life goes on, people do not end there, it's but a year in an artefact human calendar: the world's seas will not suddenly halt rising then.
+Things may get a wee bit better - or wee bit worse due to heating next centuries; maybe more likely a whole lot worse threatening very survival of human civilizations: but it's certain that they won't get a whole lot better.

 Scientists are natural skeptics, not prone to dramatize their findings.
 But cause for abundant hope is fading.
 That ought to stretch our thinking.
 Listening to the sea, and to science, ought to adjust our thinking about what's wise.
-Paleoclimate records indicate in meltwater periods, or termination of last glacial period, seas perhaps rose at astounding rates 10 feet per century and more.
+Paleoclimate records indicate in meltwater periods, or termination of glacial period, seas perhaps rose at astounding rates 10 feet per century and more.
 There's no reason to say it can't happen.
-Or still rise by yet much faster rates to a 220 ft max height ahead.
-Given aggressive CO_2 trends, it must be considered.
+Or rise by yet much faster rates to a 220 ft max height ahead.
+Given aggressive CO_2 trends, that must be considered.

 Keep in mind what those big rates and scales of change mean.
-A difference of 'just' 7 degrees F had separated recent "ideal" climate - from extreme conditions of an ice age.
+A difference of 'just' 7 degrees F had separated our recent "ideal" climate - from extreme conditions of an ice age.
 In a refresher, an Ice Age not long ago had led to ice sheets over Canada, Northern US, Europe, Asia.
 Great Lakes were born of those great sheets retreating.
 Meltwater retreat shaped Long Island NY, Cape Cod MA.
 Huge impacts were thus wrought by a 7 degrees F 'delta'.
-Ice stood a mile tall over some of North America, making the continents we know today.
+Ice had stood a mile tall over some of North America, making the continents we know today.

-Just imagine then, another 7 degrees F change - but instead - global heating.
-Certainly, that will alter land, sea & ecology in scales and ways hard to fathom.
-Looking back to Earth's record it's conceivable on a temperature rise "only" 2 to 5 degrees F warmer, seas could rise fast in non-linear ways, say going 15 to 65 feet higher.
-Drowning so much today, like the State of Florida.
-In a thought experiment, adding 5 degrees F warming is very imaginable, on current CO_2 .
-So, it is reasonable to see seas fast going 60+ feet higher.
-No seawall could stop that.
+Just imagine then, another 7 degrees F change - but instead - of global heating.
+Certainly, that will alter land, seas, & ecology in scales and ways hard to fathom.
+Looking back to Earth's record it's conceivable on a temperature rise of "only" 2 to 5 degrees F warmer, seas could rise fast in non-linear ways, say going 15 to 65 feet higher.
+Drowning so much today, like State of Florida.
+In a thought experiment, 5 degrees F of warming is imaginable, on current CO_2 .
+So, it is reasonable to see seas fast going up 60+ feet higher.
+No seawall could ever stop that.
 It renders the shapes of whole countries as we know them, today, a distant memory.